A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Richard Nixon died in office muses Eric Lipps?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Beasts thread.
+Alternate Historian and 1 other(s) like this article.

 In 1973,President Spiro T. Agnew, under investigation both for his possible role in offenses relating to the June 1972 break-in at Democratic National Committee headquarters in Washington, D.C.'s Watergate Hotel and for alleged bribery and kickbacks dating from his time as governor of Maryland, gave a rambling speech defending himself which was most memorable for his assurance that "I am not a crook.
 The President of the United States is not a crook".